 And, just like with other concentrates, as you’ll soon see, shatter is best used through vape pens and rigs.

-More detailed information about shatter, in all its creation and uses, can be found here –
+More detailed information about shatter, how to make shatter and its uses, can be found here –

 Remember that brown gooey molten caramel-like substance that’s involved while making shatter?